asehmi/fastapi-wrapper-apiness/README.md

 - `/download/macro.db`, or
 - `/download/macro`

-This assumes you have an API in the Streamlit application with a database named `macro`.
+This assumes you have built an API in the Streamlit application with a database named `macro`.

 The API configuration database can be downloaded with the following URL: